SASUKE40/matchy-blog/source/_posts/nis-on-ubuntu.md

 NIS uses **domains** to arrange the machines, users, and networks in its **namespace**.
 However, it does not use a domain hierarchy; an NIS namespace is flat.

 ## Set Up NIS

-Our lab's NIS topology is shown in the figure below.

-{% note danger %}
-Add a figure!
-{% endnote %}

 ### NIS Master